Established in 1805

 For more information describing state land classification, click here: http://apa.ny.gov/stateland/definitions.htm

-There is no charge but good will donations are accepted.
+The program is free but donations are welcome.
+Refreshments will be provided.
 For more information call 924-2220.

-The event is made possible with funds from the NYS Council on the Arts Decentralization re-grant program, distributed by the Adirondack Lakes Center for the Arts, Blue Mt.
-Lake.
+This program is made possible through funding provided by the NYS Council on the Arts distributed by the Adirondack Lakes Center for the Arts, Blue Mt.
+Lake as well as local businesses Alicia Miller Real Estate, G.A.
+BOVE and J&R Eldredge.

 Did You Know....